Australia plans to reform cyber security rules, set up agency

-SYDNEY, Feb 27 (Reuters) - Australia plans to overhaul its cyber security rules and set up an agency to oversee government investment in the field and help coordinate responses to hacker attacks, Home Affairs Minister Clare O'Neil told public radio on Monday.
+SYDNEY, Feb 27 (Reuters) - The Australian government on Monday said it planned to overhaul its cyber security rules and set up an agency to oversee government investment in the field and help coordinate responses to hacker attacks.

-The comments come amid a rise in cyber attacks since late last year with breaches reported by at least eight companies, including health insurer Medibank Private Ltd MPL.AX and telco Optus, owned by Singapore Telecommunications Ltd STEL.SI.
+The move follows a rise in cyber attacks since late last year with breaches reported by at least eight companies, including health insurer Medibank Private Ltd MPL.AX and telco Optus, owned by Singapore Telecommunications Ltd STEL.SI.

-Current cyber security rules are not adequate to deal with attacks and cannot protect consumer data, O'Neil told ABC Radio, blaming the previous government for implementing them.
+Current cyber security rules, government policies and regulations "are simply not at the level that we need them to be," Prime Minister Anthony Albanese said during a meeting with industry leaders and experts.

-"That law was bloody useless, like not worth being printed on the paper when it came to actually using it in a cyber incident," O'Neil said in an interview.
-"They're not fit for purpose at the moment, and I do think they need reform."
+"This is really fast moving.
+It's a rapidly evolving threat, and for too many years Australia has been off the pace," Albanese said.

 The government has published a discussion paper on a new cyber security strategy, which it aims to implement next year, and is seeking feedback on how businesses can improve their cyber security in partnership with the government.